inko-lang/inko/docs/source/references/syntax.md

 Signatures for C functions are defined using the `fn extern` syntax.
-These functions can't define any generic type parameters, can only be defined at the top-level of a module (i.e. not in a class), can't specify the `mut` keyword, and can't have a body.
+These functions can't define any generic type parameters, can only be defined at the top-level of a module (i.e. not in a class), and can't specify the `mut` keyword.
 For example:

 ```inko
 import extern "m"